filipepalves/qacodechallenge_AndroidAutomation/README.md

 ## Introduction

-This repository provides automated tests for the Android application [Your Application Name].
+This repository provides automated tests for the Android application QA Code Challenge.
 The goal is to ensure the application's stability and reliability by automating key functionalities using Appium for mobile automation.

-## Project Structure

-Okay, I understand.
-Based on the project structure you've shown, here's an adapted README in English, keeping in mind the structure you currently have:

-Markdown

-# Automated Tests for [Your Application Name] (Appium - Android)

-This repository contains automated test suites for the [Your Application Name] Android application, developed by [Your Name], using Appium with Java and the Page Object Model (POM) pattern.

 ## Table of Contents